kevinolega/callcentertrainingtips/start.md

 Get a notebook and write the lessons down.

-**Don't miss these opportunities because you can't speak in English**
+## Don't miss these opportunities because you can't speak in English.

 I get a lot of messages on a regular basis.

-It goes something like.
+It goes something lik:

 > Hi Kevin!
 I would like to work in a call center…but I’m not good at speaking in English.

 Then they ask me if they can get around not speaking in English.

+## A Loser Attitude Gets You Loser Jobs With Loser Pay

 People tell me that they are considering non-voice accounts or local accounts because they do not speak in English well.

+## A Person With No Confidence Will Always Get Paid The LOWEST

 Another common comment that I get is that I’m good at speaking in English because I work in a call center.
 As if speaking in English had little application outside call centre work.

 Some people tell me they want to find work but they can’t get hired because their English is not good enough.

+## Education Is IMPORTANT But EVERYBODY FORGETS The Importance

 Whenever people ask me for advice my answer is:

 You need to invest in yourself.

+## Investing In Learning Skills Have The Highest Rewards

 How much income you make is equal to how much you have improved your self and your skills.